Echinococcus vogeli: Morphology

 Echinococcus vogeli has the largest strobila within the Echinococcus genus, reaching a length of 12 mm.
 This tapeworm resides in the small intestine of bush and domestic dogs.
-E. vogeli contains a scolox, where a hook-filled rostellum is located, and a long neck that attaches to up to six proglottids.
+E. vogeli contains a scolex, where a hook-filled rostellum is located, and a long neck that attaches to up to six proglottids.
 The gravid proglottid, the sexually mature proglottid that releases eggs into the dogs feces, is cylindrical and takes up about half of the strobilar length.

 Diagnosis

-The diagnosis of polycystic echinococcosis involves isolating the protoscoleces during surgery or after the patients death in order to identify E. vogeli.
+The diagnosis of polycystic echinococcosis involves isolating the protoscoleces during surgery or after the patient's death in order to identify E. vogeli.
 Imaging, such as ultrasound and CT scans, can also be used to identify polystytic structures, but this method is not preferred as images are similar to other types of echinococcosis and liver cancer.
-New studies show that PCR may identify E. vogeli in the patients tissues.
+New studies show that PCR may identify E. vogeli in the patient's tissues.

 Disease staging

 Polycystic echinococcosis (PE) is an extremely lethal helminthic disease in humans, which is caused by the larval form of E. vogeli.
 Type I PE consists of polycystic masses in the liver and abdominal cavity.
-Type II also has polcystic masses in the liver and abdominal cavity, but includes hepatic insufficiency.
-Type III has polcystic masses in the liver and chest cavity.
+Type II also has polycystic masses in the liver and abdominal cavity, but includes hepatic insufficiency.
+Type III has polycystic masses in the liver and chest cavity.
 In type IV polycystic masses occur only in the mesenteries.
 Type V has calcified cysts in the liver and lung.
 Type II seems to have the highest mortality rate due to the complications involved with hepatic insufficiency.

-Due to the similarities between liver cancer and polycystic echinococcosis, PE is hard to diagnose and could deadly when metastasized to other organs.
+Due to the similarities between liver cancer and polycystic echinococcosis, PE is hard to diagnose and could be deadly when metastasized to other organs.